Eve of the Daleks: Development

 The episode was written by Doctor Who showrunner Chris Chibnall.

 "Eve of the Daleks" was produced as one of eight episodes ordered for the thirteenth series of Doctor Who.
 Despite this, it stands alone from the six-part series.
 Along with the subsequent eighth episode and an additional episode that was ordered later, it is the first episode in a trio of specials.
-The episode was written by Chris Chibnall, the Doctor Who showrunner, as the annual Doctor Who holiday episode.
+The episode was written by Chris Chibnall, the Doctor Who showrunner, as the annual Doctor Who festive episode.
 He wrote the episode in a little over two weeks after his original plans for the episode had to be modified due to production concerns and budgetary issues caused by the impact of COVID-19 on television.
 Described as a bottle episode, Chibnall deemed the episode, which utilises a time loop format, a romantic comedy.

 It is only the second Doctor Who story to take place on New Year's Eve after the 1996 film.
 A read-through occurred on Zoom.
-The episode features the Daleks in the final part in a loosely connected trilogy of New Year's specials that began in "Resolution" and continued in "Revolution of the Daleks".
+The episode features the Daleks in the final part of a loosely connected trilogy of New Year's specials that began in "Resolution" and continued in "Revolution of the Daleks".
 Introduced in the episode are a new version of the Daleks, referred to as "Executioner Daleks".
 Their design is a modified version of their 2005 appearance and features a new weapons arm that caused them to be described as "deadlier than standard Daleks."
 At nine minutes and ten seconds long, the episode features the longest cold open of any Doctor Who episode, beating the previous longest cold open in "The Return of Doctor Mysterio" (2016).

 Casting

 Aisling Bea made a guest appearance in the special as Sarah.

 Jodie Whittaker stars in the episode as the thirteenth incarnation of the Doctor.
 Mandip Gill and John Bishop play her companions Yasmin Khan and Dan Lewis.
 Whittaker stated that when she first read the opening lines of the script, in which she gets exterminated by a Dalek, she thought she was being killed off earlier than she had expected.
 In November 2021, it was reported that Aisling Bea and Pauline McLynn would appear in the special.

 The following month, the BBC announced that Bea would portray Sarah, the owner-operator of ELF, a self storage unit.
 Adjani Salmon appeared as Nick, a regular customer at ELF Storage.
-Chibnall later revealed that the role of Sarah role was specifically created for Bea while casting Salmon was the idea of Rebecca Roughan, a script editor on the programme.
+Chibnall later revealed that the role of Sarah was specifically created for Bea while casting Salmon was the idea of Rebecca Roughan, a script editor on the programme.

 Nicholas Briggs voiced the Daleks, the props of which were operated by Barnaby Edwards, Nicholas Pegg, and Jon Davey.
 Jonny Dixon reprised his role as Karl Wright from "The Woman Who Fell To Earth" (2018) in a brief cameo near the end of the episode.